Dana94/2019-website/blog/images/git-commands.md

 `git pull <tracking-name>`

-Downloads the files from the specified repo and merges them with your local branch.
+Downloads the files from the specified repo _and_ merges them into your local branch.

 ```shell
 ~/git-example (master)